Major works overview

 Major works vary in cost but we will always make sure you know how much is being spent.
 We understand that meeting the cost of major works can sometimes be difficult for leaseholders.
 If you have concerns about paying for works please contact us, we may be able to offer you a choice of payment options.
 If you would like more information we will be happy to discuss our discretionary payment options with you on an individual basis.

 If any leaseholder will need to contribute more than £250 for a major works item we are required by law to start a consultation process with all affected leaseholders which is known as a ‘Section 20’ consultation.
-This is drawn from the Landlord & Tenant Act 1985 and because the Act stipulates the procedure and the language we use the communications can often seem very formal and legal.
+This is drawn from the Landlord & Tenant Act 1985 which stipulates the procedure we must follow.
+In certain circumstances such as when works are urgent we may dispense with the consultation requirements and seek consent to this approach from the First Tier Tribunal.